sagemath/trac_to_gh/Issue 5570.md

 # Issue 5570: determinants of matrices over Z/nZ with n composite are dog slow

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5570

 Original creator: was